HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

 ## Behaviour

-- Keeps a rolling window of recent decisions (default 5) for each managed tactic.
+- Keeps a rolling window of recent decisions (default 5) for each managed tactic and clears the window once an adaptation cycle fires so new evidence is required before triggering again.【F:src/thinking/adaptation/evolution_manager.py†L114-L166】
 - Derives a win/loss signal from the decision diary outcomes (`paper_pnl`, `paper_return`,
   or `win_rate`).
 - When the observed win-rate drops below the configured threshold, the manager either: